Closed Merchant Account8 Steps You Should Take After a Terminated Processing Agreement

 In a Nutshell

-Having a merchant account closed is the last thing you want… but is it the kiss of death you think it is?
+If you receive too many chargebacks, your acquirer can (and will) close your merchant account.
+Being kicked to the curb can severely disrupt your operations, though it doesn’t have to mean “game over” — as long as you work to recover, fast.
 This article will explore everything you need to know about merchant account closures, from its primary functions through the 8 steps you can take to recover your merchant status.

 If your acquiring bank has just closed your merchant account, or if you suspect that your account is in imminent danger, you have to act fast.
 What should you do?!
 What’s the first step to take toward recovering from a disaster like this?